adarnimrod/resume/resume.rst

   environments to AWS.
 Inherited a big Ansible code-base, added testing and a refactored.
 Instituted CI, CD (for some projects) and an artifact repository.
-Replaced unmaintained Nagios setup with a fully automated CloudWatch metrics and alerts setup.
+Replaced unmaintained Nagios setup with a fully automated CloudWatch metrics and Lambda alerts setup.

 :2014-2015:
   DevOps in `Wise ecommerce <https://www.wiser.com/>`_, in charge of